ASGdev/marmottes-alert/README.md

 from the TTN network.
 At each message , the getway send a signal to the mobile application through a websocket between this gateway and the mobile app initialized on its launch.
 When the app receives the signal, it sends a notification to the user.

+The button is connected to a pull-up digital input.
+You need a TTN access.

 **It's just a piece of code written in a couple of hours, so please be kind about quality :)**